wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 If I had to start DockYard from scratch today I would do it differently.
 The number one thing I would do different is not agree to a partnership until 6 months out.
-I would have awarded co-founder status to those that started but I think when you first get going you don't really understand what the roles will really be.
+I would have awarded co-founder status to those that started, but I would have held off on awarding partnerships until everyone settled into their roles.
+I think when you first get going you don't really understand what those roles are.
 Assigning roles on day zero and expecting everyone to just stick to these roles is not realistic if this is everyone's first rodeo.
 Trial by fire is the best way to define the roles.
 Once that is done then the partnership can be established.